Water floods West Virginia church after water line break on Christmas morning - NewsBreak

 HURRICANE, WV (WOWK)—Cleanup continues after a local church was flooded on Christmas morning.

-Senior Pastor Jeff Davenport told 13 News that a water line broke at First Baptist Church of Hurricane at around 7:30 a.m., and the church was flooded.
+Senior Pastor Jeff Davenport told 13 News that a water line broke at First Baptist Church of Hurricane around 7:30 a.m.
+The leak caused flooding throughout the church resulting in Christmas services being cancelled.

 Comments / 0